cloudmelon/k8secosys/01 - Helm.md

 If you're using Helm 2, the output will cover the version information for both client and server.

+First start to use Helm, you have to initialise using the following command :

+    helm init

+  Upgrade if Tiller is already installed, you can use the following :

+   helm init --upgrade

 To query the helm charts has been deployed :

     helm ls